MENU

 As a non-spousal beneficiary of an IRA, we require the following:

-1. Open an IRA Rollover (or Roth, if applicable) account
+1. Open an Inherited IRA account.

-3. Complete and submit an Internal Account Transfer Form.
+2. Complete and submit an Internal Account Transfer Form.

 * Current year RMDs, if not previously satisfied by the deceased account holder, must be taken by the beneficiary IRAs after the transfer of funds has taken place.